-Bells are usually made of cast metal, but some small bells are also ceramic or glass and these are often ornatly decorated.
+Bells are usually made of cast metal, but some small bells are also ceramic, glass or quartz crystal.
 Bells can be of all sizes: from tiny dress accessories and alter bells to church bells or specially commisioned bells that weigh many tons.
 (One of the most famous bells in the world is America's Liberty Bell but the world's largest bell is the Tsar Bell which weighs in at 102 tons!)

 Historically, bells have served a wide number of purposes including alerting servants, warning of danger, gathering communities together, celebrating or commemorating important events and people, and religious, spiritual and inspirational purposes.
 Bells are also associated with the concepts of peace and freedom and the Botanical Gardens in Christchurch is home to New Zealand's only Peace Bell.

 A variety of bells are available at Gandharva loka in Christchurch.
 We stock tiny alter or aroti bells with pure and resonant tone, small brass handbells, Tibetan temple bells and larger Chinese temple bells.
 Mostly handmade and most commonly made of brass, bells vary greatly in tone depending on their size, thickness and the composition of the metals they are made from.

 Bells have a hundred-and-one uses including practicle purposes such as on shop counters, inspirational, devotional and religious uses – or just plain fun!
 Often decorated with ornate symbols of the country or culture that they come from, bells make wonderful and unique gifts.
 Gandharva Loka also offers colourful tuned hand bells for children.